jd6-37/ncaa06-auto-uni-textures/src/README.txt

 If you want to use that, copy it into the 'YOUR_TEXTURES_HERE' folder and replace the chinstrap from the TC Gear export.
 Make sure it is named 'img22.png' or '22-Chinstrap.png'.

+Step 2 (only required for users of the LITE or XLITE TC Gear Template).
+Create your shoe textures using the cleats template and overwrite the following files with your finished textures.
+This is not required if you used the FULL version of the TC Gear template.

+16-Shoe.png
+17-Shoe_w_White_Tape.png
+23-Shoe_w_Black_Tape.png
+24-Shoe_w_TC_Tape.png

 STEP 3.
 Put your other uniform pieces in the same folder.
 They must be named exactly as follows.
 The number shadows are automatically made transparent.
 No need to add those.